johnhw/cardputer_drums/readme.md

 #### Top
 * [0] Pattern number
-* If there's a pattern sequence, the patterns appear next to the pattern number (e.g. `12241223`)
+* If there's a pattern sequence, the patterns appear next to the pattern number at the top line (e.g. `12241223`)

 ### Bottom
 * **BPM** current BPM (60-320)